Surface Roughness

 ————————————–

 The value of Hardness depends on the material and processing conditions.
 The measurement of Hardness also depends on the strain rate sensitivity of the harness.
-Thus the measurement of Hardness is not always representative of hardness during use in dynamic conditions.
+Thus, the hardness measurement does not always represent hardness when used in dynamic conditions.
 Please contact MHI for high Hardness, low distortion, and tunable coefficient of friction surfaces with the highest Str.

 What is the Magnitude of Possible Energy Savings: An astounding ~23% of the world’s total energy consumption (greater than 575 ExaJ/Y) (Exa = 10^18) originates from tribological contacts.
 About 20% of this total energy (~114 EJ/Y) is used to overcome friction, and ~3% (~17EJ/Y) is used to remanufacture worn parts and spare equipment (Friction 5(3): 263–284, ISSN 2223-7690, 2017).
 Most friction pairs in use are estimated to be from contacts that are about 50% metallic (bearings, bushings, and rotary components).
 New technologies are reducing dry friction considerably (Tunable coefficient of friction with surface texturing in materials engineering and biological systems Current Opinion in Chemical Engineering, vol.19, p.
 94-106, 2018)